samWighton/samWighton.github.io/README.md

 ### Hackathons, Meetups and Conferences

 Sam has participated in a few hackathons.
-His team won 'Best indi Game' at the most recent 'Hackagong'.
+His team won 'Best indie Game' at the most recent 'Hackagong'.

 Sam has also participated in internal hackathons at Accelo, and has worked with sponsors and promoters at public hackathons.